 You are in possession of a complete home studio equipment but now, how do you record and mix?
 TUTORIAL Make a song from the beginning to the end

 Here is a tutorial about recording and mixing in a home studio, something I've done after my own experience.
 This will help you for your first steps in the home studio world, and probably even more than that.

 The "mixing in practice" section is the complete mixing of a song from A to Z. Instrument after instrument, I show you the tools and settings I used, from the raw recorded sound to the final mix, and we'll wrap this up with the mastering stage.

 Also, a glossary will briefly explain some of the words often used when doing home studio music.

 Home studio guitar players face various dilemma: it's difficult to own all the amps you may dream about for obvious reasons of room and cost.
 It's also difficult to take advantage of your amplifier without having the whole family or the neighbors scream because of the noise.
 SIMULATIONS Amplifiers, cabinets, impulses

 Fortunately, there is a solution: amplifier and speaker cabinet simulators that will virtually reproduce the sound of real or fictitious amplifiers thanks to the modeling of their circuits, and thanks to the impulses that mimic their sound characteristics.
 And that's simpler than it sounds.

-ACDC demo of the Emissary from Ignite Amps "Back in Black" by ACDC, played by Simon Chenu for these site's amp sim tests.
-INCOMPATIBLE VIDEO FORMAT This video presents the Emissary amplifier simulator from Ignite Amps.
+Metallica demo of the LEGION from LePou "Enter sandman" from Metallica, played by Simon Chenu for these site's amp sim tests.
+INCOMPATIBLE VIDEO FORMAT This video presents the LEGION amplifier simulator from LePou.